legendlegion/jupyter-notebook/README.md

 # jupyter-notebook

-Python Tech Division Notes
+#H1 Python Tech Division Notes

-This is the second edit test.
+This is the main branch, used for storing all notes in .ipynb form.